XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-grpc.md

 - You must have [installed rippled](install-rippled.html).

 - Your server must be able to bind to the port you choose.
-The recommended port for gRPC is `50051`.

 ## Steps

 To enable gRPC on your server, complete the following steps:

-1. In your `rippled`'s config file, add a `[port_grpc]` configuration stanza.
+1. Ensure the `[port_grpc]` stanza is in your `rippled` config file.

         [port_grpc]
         port = 50051
-        ip = 0.0.0.0
+        ip = 127.0.0.1

-    The configurable fields are as follows:

-    - `port` field defines the port the server listens on for gRPC connections from client applications.
+    - `port` defines the port the server listens on for gRPC connections from client applications.
 The recommended port is `50051`.
-    - `ip` defines which interfaces the server listens on.
-The value `0.0.0.0` listens on all available network interfaces.
-To limit connections to the local loopback network (same machine), use `127.0.0.1` instead.
+    - `ip` defines which interfaces the server listens on. `127.0.0.1` limits connections to the local loopback network (same machine) and is enabled by default.
+Changing the value to `0.0.0.0` listens on all available network interfaces.

     {% include '_snippets/conf-file-location.md' %}